The competition in a startup ecosystem is intense and you are already in a disadvantageous position as an early-stage startup.

 You could do this by yourself...but it would take you years and years of trial-by-error experience plus plenty of funds.
 Bot of these resources are scarce for a startup founder.

-So here is how we at Invide Labs removes unnecessary problems from your to-do list and how we can match you with people who are a perfect fit for your early-stage startup.
+So here is Invide Labs removes unnecessary problems from your to-do list and matches you with people who are a perfect fit for your early-stage startup.